vsrivatsa-juspay/hyperswitch-html-node-integration/README.md

 # Hyperswitch HTML + Node Integration

-Build a simple checkout web-app to collect payment details and make a dummy payment.
+Build a simple checkout web-app to collect payment details and make a test payment.
 Included are some basic build and run scripts you can use to run the demo application.

 ## Introduction